resistics/resistics/docs/source/conventions/timeseries/ATS-timeseries.rst

     Viewing physical data low pass filtered to 4Hz

-Resistics supports the writing out of data in an :doc:`internal <resistics-timeseries>` format.
+Resistics supports the writing out of data in an :doc:`internal <internal-binary-format>` format.
 An examples of converting a whole dataset from ATS format to internal format is shown below.

 .. literalinclude:: ../../../../examples/conventions/atsReaderExamples.py
     :linenos:
     :language: python
-    :lines: 31-37
+    :lines: 43-49
-    :lineno-start: 31
+    :lineno-start: 43

 In nearly every case, it is best to write out data in physical format.
 When this is done, no further scaling will be applied when the data is read in again.